-Either node can request the connection close, this is achieved by sending a segment with the FIN flag to the partner, the partner may then reply with an FIN-ACK, meaning it also wants to close the connection.
-However the partner may also reply with ACK only, by doing so, the connection will be half-open, it may be totally closed latter if the partner sends a FIN request.
+Either node can request the connection close, this is achieved by sending a segment with the FIN flag to the counterpart, the counterpart may then reply with a FIN-ACK, meaning it also wants to close the connection.
+However, the counterpart may also reply with ACK only, by doing so, the connection will be half-open, it may be totally closed latter if the counterpart sends a FIN request.